AlexandrSergeevichKovalenko/OUR_FINAL_PROJECT/README.md

 ```
 OUR_FINAL_PROJECT/
-├── main.py               # Core logic of the assistant
+├── main.py                 # Entrance point
 ├── classes_for_program.py  # All classes used in the program (except Notes)
 ├── decor.py                # Decorator functions
 ├── functions_block.py      # All functions (except for notes)
+├── animation.py            # Animation of notes search
+├── information_display.py  # Information blocks for visualisation
+├── interactive_menu.py     # Command handlers.
+Core logic of the assistant
 ├── note_class.py           # Class for Notes
 ├── note_functions.py       # Functions for managing notes
 ├── requirements.txt        # Dependencies for the project
 └── README.md               # Project documentation
 ```

 ---